 Just like most sautéed or roasted vegetables, they make for a great meal prep option.
 Simply prep on a Sunday and store away in containers.

 - To store: Place the fried cabbage in an airtight container for up to 5 days in the fridge.
-When you’re ready to eat, simply microwave it or give it a quick sauté in the pan.
+When you’re ready to eat, microwave it until it’s warmed through or give it a quick sauté in the pan.

 More Easy Side Dishes

 You can never have too many side dish options ready for quick and easy dinners.
 Give the below ones a try!
 And if you love cabbage….don’t forget my classic coleslaw and vinegar coleslaw recipes.

 - Roasted Broccoli